Is AC Power Your Problem?

 When you're fighting a problem with equipment do you assume the AC power is OK?

 Do you assume the AC ground is there and OK?

-Well, the third world engineers designing this stuff also assume your AC power and ground is OK.
+Well, the third world engineers designing this stuff also assume your AC power and ground are OK.

 That's a lot of assumptions that can lead to chasing your tail for a long time.
 My hand is raised because I've been there and done that!

 The various problems that can occur with AC power aren't obvious: